Patient portals - An online tool for your health

 With a patient portal:

 - You can access your secure personal health information and be in touch with your provider's office 24 hours a day.
-You do not need to wait for office hours or returned phone calls to have basic issues resolved.
+You may not need to wait for office hours or returned phone calls to have basic issues resolved.

 - You can access all of your personal health information from all of your providers in one place.
 If you have a team of providers, or see specialists regularly, they can all post results and reminders in a portal.
 Providers can see what other treatments and advice you are getting.
 This can lead to better care and better management of your medicines.